Creating new items

 ASIN |

 Which ASIN do you want to use for the preview?
 Select the ASIN from the drop-down list.
 Note: This drop-down list only includes the ASINs that were already saved for the variation.
 You haven’t saved an ASIN for the variation yet?
 Or you haven’t selected an ASIN from the drop-down list?
-Then you will see an error message in the info box up top.
-Note: This option is only displayed if you chose the sales channel Amazon. |
+Then you’ll see an error message in the info-box up top.
+Note: This option is only displayed if you selected the sales channel Amazon. |

 5. Putting products up for sale